cezarypiatek/cezarypiatek.github.io/src/content/post/non-nullable-references-in-dotnet-core/index.md

 __UPDATE 2019-10-17:__  I found an interesting article about the possibilities of usage of non-nullable references in projects targeting `netstandard2.0`: [C# 8.0 and .NET Standard 2.0 - Doing Unsupported Things](https://stu.dev/csharp8-doing-unsupported-things/)

+__UPDATE 2019-11-24:__ Just discovered, that together with dotnet core 3.0 a couple of other things supporting nullability have been introduced, such as [! (null-forgiving) operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-forgiving) and extra [System.Diagnostics.CodeAnalysis attributes](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis?view=netcore-3.0).